 Sutures are absorbable — no need to remove them.
 Pain is moderate, controlled with simple analgesics (paracetamol ± anti-inflammatories) and rest.
 Bruising is common and resolves within a few weeks.

 Loss of sensation.
 Loss of skin sensation in the operated breast is constant, including with NAC preservation.
 The preserved skin and nipple lose their tactile sensitivity.
-Neurotization techniques (microsurgical reinnervation) may partially restore sensation in some centers.
+Neurotization techniques (microsurgical reinnervation) may partially restore sensation in some centres.

 Baths and sports activities are contraindicated for 1 month.
 Driving can be resumed after about 15 days.
 Return to work depends on the type of activity (3 to 6 weeks on average, longer if reconstruction by flap).

 No mammography on the operated side — there is no remaining glandular tissue.
 Surveillance is done by clinical examination and complementary imaging (ultrasound, MRI) according to risk profile.
-Post-mastectomy radiotherapy may be indicated according to tumor characteristics (lymph node involvement, margins, size).
+Post-mastectomy radiotherapy may be indicated according to tumour characteristics (lymph node involvement, margins, size).

 Mastectomy is a standardized surgery, with infrequent complications.
 It remains a surgical procedure that carries a small but real risk.
 The main complications are listed below:

 The historical randomized trials — Milan 1973 (Veronesi et al.) and NSABP B-06 1976 (Fisher et al.) — showed no long-term survival difference (20-year follow-up) between lumpectomy followed by radiotherapy and mastectomy.
 The EBCTCG meta-analysis confirms this equivalence.
-Mastectomy is indicated for large or multifocal tumors, extensive ductal carcinoma in situ, contraindications to radiotherapy, BRCA1/BRCA2 mutations, and recurrences after conservation.
+Mastectomy is indicated for large or multifocal tumours, extensive ductal carcinoma in situ, contraindications to radiotherapy, BRCA1/BRCA2 mutations, and recurrences after conservation.
 The decision is always shared and discussed in MDT. → To go further: lumpectomy or mastectomy: how to choose?

-Preservation of the nipple-areola complex — called nipple-sparing mastectomy — depends on several criteria reviewed case by case: distance between the tumor and the nipple (ideally >1 cm), absence of NAC involvement on imaging, degree of breast ptosis, skin quality, and active smoking, which compromises wound healing.
+Preservation of the nipple-areola complex — called nipple-sparing mastectomy — depends on several criteria reviewed case by case: distance between the tumour and the nipple (ideally >1 cm), absence of NAC involvement on imaging, degree of breast ptosis, skin quality, and active smoking, which compromises wound healing.
 When feasible, the scar is hidden (inframammary, axillary, or periareolar) with optimal cosmetic outcome.
 If the NAC must be sacrificed (skin-sparing), a secondary reconstruction of the areola and nipple remains possible (3D tattoo, graft, or local flap).

 If the NAC is preserved: inframammary fold approach (preferred, scar hidden in the fold), axillary approach (scar in the armpit), or periareolar approach.
 If the NAC is sacrificed: central oblique scar.
-Minimally invasive approaches possible in equipped centers: endoscopic mastectomy (inframammary or axillary) and robotic mastectomy (da Vinci system) — fewer visible scars, but longer operating time.
+Minimally invasive approaches possible in equipped centres: endoscopic mastectomy (inframammary or axillary) and robotic mastectomy (da Vinci system) — fewer visible scars, but longer operating time.

 Yes.
 Mastectomy is covered by the French national health insurance under long-term illness status (ALD 30 — cancer).
 Breast reconstruction and contralateral breast symmetrization also fall within the scope of post-mastectomy reconstruction coverage, without any specific medical prescription.
 Out-of-pocket fees may apply in sector 2 practice (Dr Zeitoun practices in sector 2 non-OPTAM; a detailed quote is provided during consultation).

-Yes — it is a fully legitimate and increasingly recognized choice.
-Flat closure means leaving the chest flat and harmonious after mastectomy.
+Yes — it is a fully legitimate and increasingly recognised choice.
+Flat closure reconstruction means leaving the chest flat and harmonious after mastectomy.
 It avoids the complications of reconstruction.
 An external breast prosthesis can be offered secondarily (reimbursed by national health insurance).
 Many patients live very well with a flat chest — the key is informed choice. → If you are unsure, see also the breast reconstruction page detailing the available techniques.

 Yes — loss of skin sensation is consistent after mastectomy, including with NAC preservation.
 The preserved skin and nipple lose tactile sensitivity.
-Neurotization techniques (microsurgical reinnervation) are being developed in some centers and may partially restore sensation.
+Neurotization techniques (microsurgical reinnervation) are being developed in some centres and may partially restore sensation.
 Erotic sensitivity of the nipple is permanently lost, even when the NAC is preserved.

 No mammography on the operated side (no remaining glandular tissue).
 Regular clinical follow-up by the surgeon and oncologist.
 Ultrasound ± breast MRI according to profile.
 If implant-based reconstruction: ultrasound surveillance of the implants (including for BIA-ALCL — breast implant-associated anaplastic large cell lymphoma, exceptional but monitored).
 Annual mammography + ultrasound/MRI of the preserved contralateral breast.